 Derivatives are classified as financial assets or liabilities at FVTPL.
 They are initially recognised at estimated fair value on the date a contract is entered into, the trade date, and are subsequently carried at estimated fair value.
-Derivative instruments with a positive estimated fair value are recorded as derivative financial assets and those with a negative estimated fair value are recorded as derivative financial liabilities.
+Derivative instruments with a positive estimated fair value are recorded as derivative financial assets and those with a negative estimated fair value are recorded as derivative financial assets and those with a negative estimated fair value are recorded as derivative financial assets.

 Derivative financial instruments include exchange-traded future and option contracts, forward foreign currency contracts, interest rate swaps, credit default swaps and interest rate swaptions.
 They derive their value from the underlying instrument and are subject to the same risks as that underlying instrument, including liquidity, credit and market risk.
 Estimated fair values are based on exchange or broker-dealer quotations, where available, or discounted cash flow models, which incorporate the pricing of the underlying instrument, yield curves and other factors.
-Changes in the estimated fair value of derivative instruments are recognised in the statement of comprehensive income (loss) within net other investment (losses) income.
-The Company does not currently hold any derivatives classified as hedging instruments.
+Changes in the estimated fair value of derivative instruments are recognised in the statement of comprehensive income within net other investment income (losses).
+The Company does not currently apply hedge accounting to any derivative contracts.
 For discounted cash flow techniques, estimated future cash flows are based on management's best estimates and the discount rate used is an appropriate market rate.